Uploading Data from CSV Files - Console Mode

 - Click Browse button and select the upload tool command line batch file CSVUploadConsole.bat in the Program/Script field.
 Ensure that you have provided the necessary settings in the Upload tool configuration files.

-- In the Add Argument field enter the command line arguments for the batch file. i.e., full path of the CSV file to be uploaded, Zoho Analytics Database name, Table name, Type of Import, Zoho Analytics User Name and Password the same order as given in the following snippet.
+- In the Add Argument field enter the command line arguments for the batch file. i.e., full path of the CSV file to be uploaded, Zoho Analytics Workspace name, Table name, Type of Import, Zoho Analytics Email Address and OAuth Authentication Parameters the same order as given in the following snippet.

 - Specify the time of schedule in the Start in field.